 OIEC provides evidence-based educational programs for students, staff, and faculty that build skills for effectively reducing and addressing discrimination, harassment, sexual misconduct, intimate partner violence, and stalking.
 Our goal is to improve the campus and workplace culture and foster an inclusive and productive environment for all.

 Training can be customized to meet specific department, program, committee, or group needs.

-To request an instructor-led training, please contact email@example.com or call OIEC's main number at 303-492-2127.
+To request an instructor-led workshop (facilitated in person or virtually), please contact firstname.lastname@example.org or call OIEC's main number at 303-492-2127.

 We offer sessions to: